The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Buying a car can be a daunting process — particularly if you don’t want to try to bargain for a better price or extra amenities.
-Past studies have shown that more than half of people feel uncomfortable when visiting a car dealership.
-Instead of confronting that anxiety and putting together a strategy to get someone to cave to your demands, you can skip it altogether and enjoy the ease of no-haggling car buying.
+A 2016 study showed that more than half of people feel uncomfortable when visiting a car dealership.
+Instead of confronting that anxiety and putting together a negotiating strategy, you can enjoy the ease of no-haggling car buying.

 5 ways to buy a car without haggling